We can create a brighter future for Louisiana.

-Smart on Crime is a coalition of Louisiana business leaders and conservative organizations, including Right On Crime Louisiana, advocating for data-driven and fiscally sound criminal justice policies in Louisiana.
+Smart on Crime is a coalition of Louisiana business leaders and conservative organizations advocating for data-driven and fiscally sound criminal justice policies in Louisiana.

 • Louisiana was America’s prison capital